lechoo/toddmotto.github.com/_posts/2012-11-14-fluid-first-creating-a-future-proof-fluid-and-responsive-website.md

 ### 2. Designing

 You’ve got to think ahead for your website design, picture how everything should scale perfectly.
 Using a fluid-first approach, we’ll aim to create as much of our website as we can, using percentages and not fixed pixels, so our design needs to be adaptive, you need to be able to envision this while you’re creating your layout.
 Imagine you’ve got 5 items in your navigation, they should all share 20% of the navigation width.
 Of course, this will look horrible at 320px, but that’s where we add the finishing touches with media queries.
 But not yet.

-Here’s a basic look of how we can utilise percentages on a really basic level:

-![Fluid Layout][1]

- [1]: /wp-content/uploads/2012/11/fluid-layout.png

 ’100%’ identifies the screensize, no matter what it is. ’50%’ identifies our two aligned elements, both at 50% width.
 This would mean they would both fit exactly half the screen.
 Comparing screen sizes, the mobile width is a lot smaller (obviously not to scale), but our elements would still have to obey our percentage widths.
 Nothing actually changes between these devices, 50% and 50% is consistent.
 Getting the right design is imperative to how you’ll code using the fluid-first approach, don’t just design to the screen you’re working on.